-Holocaust Remembrance Day, commemorated annually in Israel on the 27th of Nisan, is a national day of remembrance dedicated to honoring the memory of the six million Jews who perished during the Holocaust.
-This year, Holocaust Remembrance Day is observed on the 26th of Nisan because the original date falls on a Friday.
-When this occurs, the observance is traditionally moved out of respect for the sanctity of the Sabbath.
+Israel commemorates Holocaust Remembrance Day annually on the 27th of Nisan, honoring the six million Jews who perished in the Holocaust.
+This year, the observance takes place on the 26th of Nisan instead of the 27th, as the original date falls on a Friday.
+To respect the sanctity of the Sabbath, the commemoration is moved.

-The day begins in the evening with a state ceremony held at Yad Vashem in Jerusalem.
-During the ceremony, speeches are given, six torches are lit in memory of the six million victims, and memorial prayers are recited.
-The next day, a two-minute siren sounds throughout the country, during which the public halts all activities to remember the victims.
-This moving act is a symbol of national unity in the face of a painful history.
+The day begins in the evening with a state ceremony at Yad Vashem in Jerusalem.
+Leaders deliver speeches, six torches shine in memory of the victims, and prayers are recited.
+The next morning, a two-minute siren sounds across the country.
+During this time, daily life pauses as people stand in silence to honor the victims.

 Hebrew Vocabulary List: